Washer Temperature Guide: Which Settings For Best Results

 #3 Consider the Level of Stains

-But, what should you do when a delicate fabric is heavily stained?
+But what should you do when a delicate fabric is heavily stained?

 It’s very common to encounter this dilemma, but don’t worry.
-Your best bet is to use a stain remover that is designed for your specific fabric.
+Your best bet is to use a stain remover designed for your specific fabric.
 After treating the stain, wash your delicate garment in cold water.

 Remember, you should never use hot water on delicate items!